 When it came time to choose a college, I didn’t have to.
 Since my dad was an Indiana University professor, his children received a tuition waiver.
 Therefore, I never bothered touring other campuses as I knew I would never convince my parents that another institution was better than the free one.
 I didn’t mind, though.
 I’d been an Indiana Hoosier since birth and had grown up watching IU basketball where infamous Coach Bobby Knight regularly demonstrated how a single expletive could be used as a noun, adjective, verb, and adverb all in the context of the same sentence.
 This skill fascinated a wordsmith like me.

-I graduated from IU in 1995 with a double degree in English.
+I graduated from IU in 1995 with a double degree in English and Secondary Education.
 Though I wanted to pursue a full-time writing career, my confidence was shaken by my English professors who red-inked my papers within an inch of their life.
 Plus, a journalism prof warned me that the average annual salary for a journalism graduate was $12,000.
 Talk about harshing my writing mellow.
 My mind flashed to the Indiana Jones movie in which several poor souls drink from the wrong chalice.
 Maybe, I thought, I had chosen poorly.

 I didn’t have a Plan B. Writing was my only passion.
 Only I couldn’t find a job–any job.
 I was filling out bank teller applications in Tallahassee, Florida, when I was offered a position as a receptionist at SERVE, a Regional Educational Laboratory that published books and materials for low-performing schools.
 The position enabled me to put some distance between myself and those four years of re ink-soaked term papers to help me figure out if writing was for me.